Getting Ready for the Insurance Adjuster

 Most contents that have remained in a flooded home for more than 24 hours after the water has receded will not be salvageable.
 Because of this, it is important to remove damaged items from the home as soon as it is safe.
 Discard carpet padding, mattresses, and upholstered furniture.
 Throw out all food products.
-Hose off, clean and sanitize metal, solid wood, and plastic furniture or contact a content cleaning service in Collingdale, PA, for assistance.
+Hose off, clean and sanitize metal, solid wood, and plastic furniture or contact a content cleaning service for assistance.

 3. Document Your Damage